alexnask/ooc-notes/ooc-runtime.md

 In detail, the following happen:

 An interface metaclass struct is created.
-This metaclass struct isa just the same as a class, pointing to the interface's method stubs that basically take an interface value struct and use the metaclass to call a method on the data.
+This metaclass struct isa just the same as a class, pointing to the interface's method stubs that basically take an interface value struct and use the vtable to call a method on the data.

 An interface vtable struct is created.
-The first argument (this argumnet) of the interface methods is defined as a void pointer iinside this struct.
+The first argument (this argument) of the interface methods is defined as a void pointer iinside this struct.
 An interface value struct is created, which contains a void (or byte, whatever) pointer to some data (the object that implements the interface) and a pointer to an interface vtable.
 When a type implements an interface, it creates a new (static) instance of the interface vtable, pointing to functions it needs to implement.